alvin20062006-beep/Kane-Agent-Platform/README.md

 Task, Run, and RunStep terminal states should not contradict each other.
 Failure paths must remain honest: permission errors, missing tools, and handoff states are recorded instead of being reported as fake success.

-## Loop
+## Verification + Repair + Task Reconciliation Loop

-Loop in v2.0.0 is a platform execution loop, not a Kanaloa-private loop and not just the worker queue.
-The loop includes:
+Loop in v2.0.0 is a platform execution loop that includes:

 - Task creation and assignment.
 - Run creation for an execution attempt.